NOT2ho/StandardCommutativeProcessor/Readme.md

 all functions are pure numeric, immutable. so scp-0 is commutative (if you think the blank is binary operation)

-no higher order function allowed yet, functionals are so mendokusina i'll do it later
+no higher order function allowed yet, functionals are so mendokusaina i'll do it later